happyDomain/help/content/reference/plugins/tests.en.md

 description: "Technical guide for developing checker plugins for happyDomain"
 ---

-happyDomain can be extended with external **checker plugins** — shared libraries (`.so` files) that add automated diagnostics on zones, domains, services or users.
+happyDomain can be extended with external **checker plugins**: shared libraries (`.so` files) that add automated diagnostics on zones, domains, services or users.
 A checker plugin is loaded into the running happyDomain process at startup; the operator simply drops a `.so` file into a configured directory, no recompilation of the server required.

 A checker has two halves: it **collects** raw data about a target (an observation), then **evaluates** that data against a set of rules to produce a status.
 Results are stored and displayed in the happyDomain UI alongside the domain or service they concern.